allrealmsoflife/allrealmsoflife/README.md

 - 💞️ I’m looking to collaborate on Nix
 - 📫 How to reach me https://twitter.com/stablejoy
 - 😄 Pronouns: He
-- ⚡ Fun fact: I teach and play killer guitar
+- ⚡ Fun fact: concert guitarist, teacher, composer

 <!---
 stablejoy/stablejoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.